 In 1998, Gilpin transferred to emeritus status.

-Wolfgang Danspeckgruber, director of Princeton’s Liechtenstein Institute on Self-Determination, said Gilpin was “an extremely dear man,” devoted to his wife and family, and a Vermonter through and through.
+Wolfgang Danspeckgruber, founding director of Princeton’s Liechtenstein Institute on Self-Determination, said Gilpin was “a very dear man,” devoted to his wife and family, and a Vermonter through and through.

 Gilpin participated in the founding conference for the Liechtenstein Colloquium on European and International Affairs in 1989.
 In 2005, for its 10th colloquium, the institute celebrated Gilpin’s body of work, later compiling the presentations and additional essays by eminent political scientists as a Festschrift to honor Gilpin’s scholarship, mentorship and his contributions to the study of international relations.